 The 2860 Selector Channel provides for attachment and control of I/O control units and associated devices.
-At least one 2860 (any model) is required if no 2870 Multiplexer Channel is attached.
+At least one 2860 (any model) is required if no 2870 Multiplexer or 2880 Block Multiplexer Channel is attached.
 The 2860 is available in three models:

-Model 1 - provides one selector channel Model 2 - provides two selector channels Model 3 - provides three selector channels
+- Model 1 provides one selector channel

+- Model 2 provides two selector channels

+- Model 3 provides three selector channels